tr4shyyy/Heavy_Storms/README.md

 ## Features

 - Spawns additional lightning strikes around players during thunderstorms with configurable frequency and radius.
-- Adds the Lightning Capacitor block that only charges when placed with a lightning rod mounted on top, gaining FE from real lightning strikes.
+- Adds the Lightning Capacitor block that acts as its own lightning rod, gaining FE directly from real lightning strikes.
 - Exposes Forge Energy via the modern NeoForge capability system so automation mods (e.g., Mekanism universal cables) can interact with the capacitor.

 ## Building & Development